jadecobra/python_tdd_exercises/TDD_SETUP.md

 ## **GREEN**: make it pass

-- I think keeping a list of Errors/[Exceptions](https://docs.python.org/3/library/exceptions.html) encountered as we go through our python journey will help us become better python programmers as we will be familiar with the cause and inevitably the solutions we come up with to these exceptions.
+- I think we should keep a list of Errors/Exceptions encountered as we go through our python journey to help us become better python programmers, it will help us keep track of the cause and inevitably the solutions we come up with to these exceptions.
 Add [AssertionError](./ASSERTION_ERROR.md) to the list
     ```python
     import unittest